The Ehlers-Danlos Society is a brand new international organization, but it grew out of a US-based institution that has existed for over thirty years.

 In 1985 Nancy Rogowski Founded the Ehlers-Danlos National Foundation (EDNF) to fill a deep void for patients living with one of the most misunderstood and underdiagnosed syndromes in history.
 Existing on a shoestring, EDNF grew from one woman’s efforts to find others with whom to share emotional support, into a vital information link to and from the medical community.

-In June 1997, EDNF co-sponsored a conference in France where top medical experts from around the world met to clarify the types of Ehlers-Danlos syndrome, as well as the diagnostic criteria for each type.
+In 1997 EDNF co-sponsored a conference in Villefranche, France where top medical experts from around the world met to clarify the types of Ehlers-Danlos syndrome, as well as the diagnostic criteria for each type.
 The report from this meeting was published in the American Journal of Medical Genetics.
 The report made the diagnosis of EDS simpler and more uniform.

 In 2012 EDNF co-sponsored a conference in Ghent, Belgium to update the work completed in Villefranche in 1997.
 The work begun in Ghent was revisited in Glasgow, Scotland in June of 2015 where EDS experts articulated the need for a global organization to coordinate EDS research and medical education.